Skip to main content

 Summary and next steps

-Turn every spectator, volunteer, and runner into a contributor.
-Place QR signs at packet pickup, start line, finish chute, and post-race festival.
-Photos flow into one organized gallery instead of scattering across social platforms.
+Use one QR code to collect the runner, spectator, volunteer, and sponsor moments that official galleries rarely cover on their own.
+Place signs at packet pickup, start corrals, the finish area, and awards so photos flow into one organized gallery instead of scattering across social platforms.

-Create your race gallery and start crowdsourcing finish-line photos.
+Create your race gallery and start collecting more of race day.